 3. Keep Dry

 Dress appropriately when enjoying outdoor winter activities: layer and wear waterproof or water-repellent clothing.
 If your clothing does become wet, swap it for something dry, or call it a day.
 Wet clothing can irritate your skin and cause itching, cracking, sores, or even a flare-up of eczema.

 It might be winter, but you can still work up a sweat skiing, sledding and snowshoeing.
 Well-hydrated skin provides a better natural barrier for your body and is less susceptible to environmental toxins.

 Cold temperatures and dry winter air rob the skin of moisture.
 Frequently applying a cream- or oil-based moisturizer can help lock in your skin’s natural oils.
 Selecting a moisturizer that also provides sun protection is an added bonus.

 Winter brings different skin health challenges.
 Chronic dry skin, seasonal acne and eczema are common winter complaints.
 The dermatologists of Wisconsin offer advanced, experienced care personalized for your skin health needs.
 To make an appointment, call 855-337-6947 or you can go online to schedule an appointment.

 Dermatology Associates of Wisconsin, S.C. changes it’s name to Forefront Dermatology

-Skin Cancer is the most common form of cancer in the United States and Dermatology Associates of Wisconsin strives to improve the communities we serve by decreasing the severity of skin disease through public awareness initiatives, personalized treatment plans and effective collaboration with our partners in medicine that brings the best dermatology in your neighborhood.
+At Forefront Dermatology formerly Dermatology Associates of Wisconsin, our caring and experienced dermatologists will personalize a treatment plan for each individual using the best and most appropriate technologies in dermatology.
+We strive to improve the communities we serve by decreasing the severity of skin disease through public awareness initiatives, personalized treatment plans, and effective collaboration with our partners in medicine that brings the best dermatology in your neighborhood.